vincurekf/Native-like-Framework/README.md

 this is exactly for you.
 I've been struggling with menu implementations, found some but never got the feel and usability i wanted.
 No touch support or slow/no animations, if there was animations, they mostly have lags.

-With this menu you have touch support, slide open/close, toggle function and all with smooth hardware accelerated animations.
+With this menu you have touch support, slide open/close, toggle function, action button and all with smooth hardware accelerated animations.

 ## Usage
 Add **hammer.js**, **ng-nativeDrawer.js** and **ng-nativeDrawer.css** to your project: